Daniela Nane

-Daniela Nane (born November 29, 1971) is a Romanian actress and director.
-She was the Miss Romania in 1991 and was the first contestant from Romania in the Miss Universe pageant (1992).
+Daniela Nane (born November 29, 1971) is a Romanian actress, director and beauty pageant titleholder who was crowned Miss Romania 1991 and represented her country at Miss Universe 1991.

 Early life and education

-Nane was born in Iași, Romania, on November 29, 1971.
+She was born on 29 November 1971.
+Nane was born in Iași, Romania.
 In 1994, she attended a masterclass at the European League of Institutes of the Arts.
 Later, in 2011, she participated in a training course in "Japanese Culture and Civilization and Japanese Theater" at Osaka University through the UNESCO Chair.

 Career

 Nane stepped into the spotlight in 1991, when she won the Miss Romania pageant and a year later, she became Romania's first participant in the Miss Universe beauty pageant held in Las Vegas.
 Afterward, from 1991 to 1995, she attended the Caragiale National University of Theatre and Film, where she studied with instructors like Mircea Albulescu, Cătălin Naum, and Adrian Titieni.

 Nane is also an artistic director of the Musical Theater Ambasadorii.
 She has starred in more than 50 theatrical plays, feature films, and television shows during her career.
 In 2021, she debuted as a director with a comedy play on Broadway, filmed in Vâlcea.